kean/articles/2021-11-22-api-client.markdown

 On top of authorizing the user, most services will also have a way of authorizing the client.
 If it's an API key, you can set it using the same way as an "Authorization" header.
 You may also want to [obfuscate](https://nshipster.com/secrets/) it, but remember that client secrecy is impossible.

 Another less common but more interesting approach is [mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) (mutual TLS) where it's not just the server sending a certificate – the client does too.
-One of the advantages of using certificates is that the secret (private key) never leaves the device and doesn't travel over the network.
+One of the advantages of using certificates is that the secret (private key) never leaves the device.

 `URLSession` supports mTLS natively and it's easy to implement, even when using the new `async/await` API (thanks, Apple!).